Lithuanian Academy of Sciences: History

-The idea of establishing the Lithuanian Academy of Sciences was proposed in 1773 by Martynas Počobutas and other members of Vilnius University in the Grand Duchy of Lithuania, but it was not implemented due to wars and conflicts in the region.
+The idea of establishing the Lithuanian Academy of Sciences was proposed in 1773 by Marcin Odlanicki Poczobutt and other members of Vilnius University in the Grand Duchy of Lithuania, but it was not implemented due to wars and conflicts in the region.
 The idea of an independent institution for science and research was revived during the Lithuanian National Revival with the main proponents of it being the members of the Lithuanian Scientific Society, including Jonas Basanavičius and Jonas Šliūpas.
 However, the implementation began only in 1939, initially with the establishment of the Institute of the Lithuanian Language.
 The institute was a basis of the Lithuanian Academy of Sciences which was formally established on 16 January 1941.
 Its first president was Vincas Krėvė-Mickevičius.

 On 9 June 1988, the Sąjūdis movement was started from the Academy’s conference hall.
 In 1989, the Lithuanian Academy of Sciences was declared independent from the Academy of Sciences of the Soviet Union, and in March 1990, the Academy declared its decision to be independent of any public or political institution.
 In 1991, the Law on Research and Higher Education was adopted and LMA was reorganized.
 On 18 March 2003, the Seimas passed the Statute of the Academy of Sciences.